lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Many tests are useless because they are incredibly unlikely to fail.
 - The amount of effort invested, versus having a set of smoke tests of critical features was very `arguably a misuse of time`
 - The hard work comes `when we get into` refactoring and consolidation.
+- The reason for this is the `sheer size `of the network of IoT devices that can locate AirTags.
+- The issue count doesn’t `correlate` to code quality
+- The urql has `advantages over` Apollo Client `when it comes to` its unified community, great documentation, and first-party plugins and caching system.

 ## General